Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Training

 \subsubsection{Population-Based Training}

-The other technique with several runs we used is the application of Population-Based Training \citep{jaderberg2017population} for hyperparameter optimization.
-Its benefits are 2-fold: \begin{enumerate} \item It adapts hyperparameters on the fly and thus finds hyperparameter schedules on its own. \item Since it trains the samples in parallel, it is highly scalable. \end{enumerate} We ran this with population size 100 for 30 epochs for the content labels, and at least 30 epochs until there was no improvement for 10 epochs for the context labels.
+The other technique with several runs we use is the application of Population-Based Training \citep{jaderberg2017population} for hyperparameter optimization.
+Its benefits are 2-fold: \begin{enumerate} \item It adapts hyperparameters on the fly and this way finds hyperparameter schedules on its own. \item Since it trains the samples in parallel, it is highly scalable. \end{enumerate} We perform this algorithm by training 100 models in parallel, epoch by epoch.
+We train them for 30 epochs for the content labels, and at least 30 epochs until there is no improvement for 10 epochs for the context labels.
 In our version of selection: \begin{enumerate} \item the top 10\% elite is kept unchanged, and \item roulette wheel selection is used for the rest with hyperparameter perturbation. \end{enumerate} In contrast to \citet{jaderberg2017population}, in perturbation, we do not choose between the multipliers 0.8 and 1.2, but pick a multiplier uniformly from the interval $[0.8, 1.2]$.
+We make these changes to have less rigid heuristics.